LyneQ/Red-Theme-Jetbrains/README.md

      bash scripts/build_plugin.sh

 3) Result:
-   - The plugin ZIP will be created at dist/red-<version>.zip
+   - The plugin JAR will be created at dist/red-<version>.jar
-   - The <version> is read from resources/META-INF/plugin.xml
+   - The <version> is read from src/main/resources/META-INF/plugin.xml

-Install in your IDE
+Install in your IDE from disk
-Option A: Install from disk (recommended)
 - Open your JetBrains IDE
 - Settings/Preferences -> Plugins -> gear icon -> Install Plugin from Disk...
-- Select dist/red-<version>.zip
+- Select dist/red-<version>.jar
 - Restart the IDE when prompted
 - Enable the theme: Settings/Preferences -> Appearance & Behavior -> Appearance -> Theme -> choose "Red"

-Option B: Manual copy (advanced)
-- Copy the built ZIP into your IDE’s plugins directory.
-The location varies by OS/IDE/version; using "Install from Disk" is simpler and less error-prone.

 Troubleshooting
 - Error: required path is missing
-  - The script requires both resources/META-INF and resources/theme to exist.
+  - The script requires both src/main/resources/META-INF and src/main/resources/theme to exist.
   - Ensure these directories and the files inside them are present.

-- zip: command not found
-  - Install the zip tool.
-    - Ubuntu/Debian: sudo apt-get install zip
-    - macOS (Homebrew): brew install zip (or use the built-in /usr/bin/zip)
-    - Windows: use Git Bash with zip available or run under WSL

-- Wrong or unexpected version in output filename
-  - The script parses <version> from resources/META-INF/plugin.xml.
-Update that file if you want a different version.

-- I edited files under src/main/resources but my changes are not in the ZIP
+- I edited files under resources but my changes are not in the JAR
-  - The packaging script intentionally uses resources/ as the source of truth.
+  - The packaging script intentionally uses src/main/resources/ as the source of truth.
-  - Edit files under resources/ (not src/main/resources) before packaging, or copy your changes there.
+  - Edit files under src/main/resources/ before packaging, or copy your changes there.

-Manual packaging (alternative)
-If you prefer to package without the script: mkdir -p dist
-  (cd resources && zip -r ../dist/red-$(sed -n 's:.*<version>\(.*\)</version>.*:\1:p' META-INF/plugin.xml | head -n1).zip META-INF theme)

 What’s inside the plugin
 - META-INF/plugin.xml: plugin metadata (id, version, since-build)